box/mojito/docs/_docs/guides/013-branching.md

 #### Collecting screenshots

 Providing context to translators is key for having quality translations.
-In addition to adding comments in the code base
+In addition to adding comments in the code base,
 {{ site.mojito_green }} provides a simple way to collect screenshots for strings in a branch.

 Once in the dashboard, it is possible to select one or multiple text units and then click on the `Add screenshot` button.